A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Discussion

-We emphasize that the cardiac (non-respiratory) risk of SARS-CoV-2 infection is incorporated into our modeling because our estimates of COVID hospitalizations include those for cardiac issues related to COVID infection.
+We emphasize that the cardiac risk of COVID infection is incorporated into our modeling because our estimates of COVID hospitalizations include those for COVID-related cardiac issues.
 We address here assertions such as ``Importantly, the risk of myocarditis after any dose of COVID-19 vaccine, in any population, is substantially lower than the risk of myocarditis after SARS-CoV-2 infection,'' which appeared, without supporting references, in an April 2024 editorial of the {\it European Heart Journal} \cite{Cooper}.
-Contrary to the editorial’s assertion, Patone et al.\ find that ``In men younger than 40 years old, the number of excess myocarditis events [leading to hospitalization] per million people was higher after a second dose of mRNA-1273 than after a positive SARS-CoV-2 test (97 [95\% CI, 91–99] versus 16 [95\% CI, 12–18])'' \cite{Patone}.
-Karlstad et al.\ estimate the excess myocarditis hospitalization rate to be 183.9 per million 2nd doses among males 16–24 after dose 2 of mRNA-1273 \cite[Table 2]{Karlstad} and estimate the corresponding event rate after a positive COVID test to be 13.7 per million positive tests \cite[eTable 7]{Karlstad}.
-Moreover, these myocarditis incidence rates expressed in cases per million positive tests overstate the risk of myocarditis after SARS-CoV-2 infection expressed in cases per million SARS-CoV-2 infections (because many infections are not confirmed by positive tests, but essentially all infections among those seeking medical care for myocarditis are confirmed by positive tests \cite{BP}.
-Consistent with \cite{BP}, the authors of \cite{StoweMyo} note, “[T]he attributable risk estimates for COVID-19 [associated myocarditis] used laboratory confirmed cases as the denominator and will be affected by the proportion of all SARS-CoV-2 infections captured by testing, precluding a direct comparison with vaccine-associated attributable risks."
+Contrary to the editorial’s assertion, Patone et al.\ find that, ``In men younger than 40 years old, the number of excess myocarditis events [leading to hospitalization] per million people was higher after a 2nd dose of mRNA-1273 than after a positive SARS-CoV-2 test (97 [95\% CI, 91–99] versus 16 [95\% CI, 12–18])'' \cite{Patone}.
+Karlstad et al.\ also find significantly higher risk of hospitalized myocarditis after dose 2: 183.9 per million 2nd mRNA-1273 doses \cite[Table 2]{Karlstad} vs.\ 13.7 per million positive tests \cite[eTable 7]{Karlstad} among males 16–24.
+Moreover, these myocarditis-incidence rates expressed in cases per million positive tests overstate the risk of myocarditis after COVID infection expressed in cases per million COVID infections (because many infections are not confirmed by positive tests, but essentially all infections among those seeking care for myocarditis are confirmed by positive tests) \cite{BP}.
+Consistent with \cite{BP}, the authors \mbox{of \cite{StoweMyo}} note, “[T]he attributable risk estimates for COVID-19 [associated myocarditis] used laboratory confirmed cases as the denominator and will be affected by the proportion of all SARS-CoV-2 infections captured by testing, precluding a direct comparison with vaccine-associated attributable risks''.

-\subsection{The strength of prior-infection protection}
+\subsection{The Strength of Prior-Infection Protection}